- Cross Chola Pass (5,420m) – one of the highest pass of the Everest region.

 - Best Price Guaranteed

-The Everest Chola pass trek venture is an ideal challenge for the bold adventurer looking for something truly wild.
+The Everest Chola Pass Trek venture is an ideal challenge for the bold adventurer looking for something wild.
 The tough part here is to first cross the Cho La Pass border itself at (5,420m), and this trip takes approximately 14 to 16 days and goes through both the Gokyo Lake area and the Everest Base Camp (5,364 mtrs/17,598 ft).

 The Everest Chola Pass trek has some brief and interesting “climbs” of Gokyo Ri, Chukkung Ri, and Kalapathar for some master views of icefalls and glaciers of the Mahalangur Himalayan range which comprises of five major 8000+ meter peaks such as Everest, Cho Oyu, Lhotse, Lhotse-Shar and Makalu.
 This trip takes guts for glory…